petr-kalinin/progtexts2/python_basics_en/2_loops.rst

 which we reduce ``b`` by 1.
 As a result, 1 is displayed on the screen, ``b`` becomes 0 and the inner loop ends.

 But the execution of the outer loop still continues.
-The ``print()`` command is executed, which outputs nothing, just starting a new line, and the variable ``a`` is multiplied by 2 and becomes 2.
+The ``print()`` insturction is executed, which outputs nothing, just starting a new line, and the variable ``a`` is  multiplied by 2 and becomes 2.
 Checking the loop condition: ``a`` is still less than ``n``.
 Therefore we repeat the operations, but with the new ``a`` value.
 Variable `b` becomes equal to 2 and the inner loop begins.
 In it, first (when ``b == 2``) output is not performed (because ``b`` is even), and ``b``